jldbc/pybaseball/README.md

 ## Work in Progress:
 Moving forward, I intend to:

-* Make this pip-installable
 * Implement custom metrics such as Statcast edge percentages, historical Elo ratings, wOBA, etc.
 * Identify edge cases where these queries fail (please open up an issue if you find one!)
-* Add examples
+* Add more examples

+Interested in contributing?
+I've left some ideas in [contributing.md](https://github.com/jldbc/pybaseball/tree/master/contributing.md).

 #### Dependencies